 “After graduating architecture school in 1973, my life revolved around 18-day river trips on the Colorado with Martin Litton’s Grand Canyon Dories.
 As a customer in 1973, it changed my outlook on life.
 By 1974 I was planning, packing, and cooking for 35, over wood fires for the privilege of being on the trip.
 I lived in the Sierra where I enjoyed backpacking and ski camping.

 In the summer of 1987, after doing an April Grand trip together, I came to Haines to be with Rob Goldberg in Mud Bay, and all my river trips since have been private ones.
 Fast forward a whole bunch of years.
 I still enjoy x-c skiing, gardening, travel, and, of course, painting.
 Rob backpacks the canyon every winter, and has a dory at Paradise Cove for oar powered subsistence fishing, crabbing, and shrimping.
 In his spare time Rob builds guitars, violins, and cellos for a living.

-I hope to have cabins ready by June 15, 2020.
-Rental rates may vary from cabin to cabin, according to size and condition.
-I expect them to be between $400-$500 a month for one, with $150 extra for an additional person, plus 5.5% local tax.
+Four of the six guide cabins are ready to go, as are the kitchen and bathhouses.
+Rental rates for the 2020 season are $450/month per cabin for one, with $150 extra for an additional person, plus 5.5% local tax.
 This includes all utilities.
 Garbage and recycling will be removed, dish towels washed, bathrooms, and kitchen floor cleaned weekly.
 There is a vacuum to clean your own cabin.
-I will ask for the first month’s rent, and $250 refundable damage and $50 cleaning deposit.
+I will ask for the first month’s rent, a $250 refundable damage deposit, and a $50 cleaning fee.
 Wi-Fi passcode has a one time $50 fee.